pombreda/lepl/doc-src/debugging.rst

 This is not a problem (assuming you didn't intend to use lexing, of course).

-.. index:: A Token was specified with a matcher, but
+.. index:: A Token was specified with a matcher but

 Rewriter Order
 --------------